yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/_index.md

   the creation / deployment / publishing and subscriptions of AMPLIFY Central and Axway API Manager hosted APIs in one central location.
 ---
 {{< alert title="Note" color="primary" >}}The Axway API Manager connectivity to AMPLIFY Central is currently available in an alpha review mode; current functionality and configuration may change before release.
 Therefore, this connectivity is available for trial use only and is not supported for production API management or connectivity.{{< /alert >}}

 ## What is Axway API Manager connected?

-Connecting Axway API Manager to AMPLIFY Central enables you to have a connected environment for Axway API Gateway where two agents (Discovery and Traceability) are used with Axway API Gateway to:
+Connecting Axway API Manager (v7.6.2 or above) to AMPLIFY Central enables you to have a connected environment for Axway API Gateway where two agents (Discovery and Traceability) are used with Axway API Gateway to:

 * Create a new API Gateway environment that can generate configurations for agents, allowing them to interact with AMPLIFY Central.
 * Detect changes in API Manager deployments using the Discovery Agent.
 The Discovery Agent pushes the service configuration as an API service for the environment, which can then be published as a catalog item to be used by consumers to subscribe to the service.